foliant-docs/docs/src/tutorials/preprocessor/generator.md

 1. We've restricted the length of the words to 2 to 9 letters so we could avoid too short and too long words.
 2. The `pick_letter` function will be supplying us with random letters.

 Now to the `pick_letter` function.
-To make the words look real we don't want this function to return too many of the letters q, w, x and z, which don't appear in words often.
-We also want to get more vowels than consonants. `kiobe` looks more like a word than `lknsd`.
+To make the words look real we don't want this function to return too many of the letters q, w, x and z, which don't appear in the words often.
+We also want to get more vowels than consonants: `kiobe` looks more like a word than `lknsd`.

-Here's what I've come up with
+Here's one way to do it

 ```python
 from random import choice, random